 The most memorable RV Trip with your kids always have campfires and s’mores.
 Many campgrounds offer barbecues, which can be a fun way to make an easy, less expensive meal than always eating in restaurants.
 Bring heavy duty aluminum foil as campground barbecues can be dirty or rusty.
 Most RVs feature kitchenettes where you can prepare simple meals as well.
 Take advantage of picnic tables to spread out (bring an outdoor tablecloth in case the tables are dirty).
 Also make sure to spend time after dinner around the fire making s’mores, which taste best when paired with good stories.
 And when the kids go to sleep, mom and dad can break out the wine and snuggle by the fire!

 Camping in the desert during the summer is not the best choice for an RV, most of which are not built for extreme temperatures.
 An RV AC can only bring down the temperature so much and it can be uncomfortable.
 Avoid locations that snow or ice over even in the summer.
 For moderate cold, you can hook up at an RV park and use the furnace to keep it toasty.
 You can use it without hookups, but it drains the battery quickly.
 Do not travel with an RV in freezing conditions (the water system may freeze).

 Shell Out for Insurance

-If you follow the steps above, you’re bound to have a wonderful family experience you’ll always remember, and it can bring you closer than you’ve ever been.
+If you follow the steps above, you’re bound to have a RV trip with kids you’ll always remember and it will bring you closer than you’ve ever been.